 Hiroshi Sakuma has been the leader of the Child Brain Project since 2015.
-He obtained his MD (1993) and PhD (2005) degrees from Tokyo Medical and Dental University and trained in pediatric neurology at the National Center of Neurology and Psychiatry.
-He then studied neuroimmunology at the National Institute of Neuroscience with Prof. Sachiko Miyake in 2010, and has been involved in Health Labour Sciences Research on virus-associated acute encephalopathy since 2010.
-He has been working at the Tokyo Metropolitan Institute of Medical Science since 2012.
-His current interests include 1) mechanisms of virus-associated acute encephalopathies including febrile infection-related epilepsy syndrome, 2) biomarkers for pediatric immune-mediated neurological diseases, and 3) generating an international consensus on pediatric autoimmune neurological diseases.
+He graduated and obtained his MD (1993) and PhD (2005) degrees at Tokyo Medical and Dental University and pursued training in pediatric neurology at the National Center of Neurology and Psychiatry.
+He started his research activities on neuroimmunology in National Institute of Neuroscience under the supervision of Prof. Sachiko Miyake in 2010, and also was involved in the Health Labour Sciences Research on virus- associated acute encephalopathy since 2010.
+He has been working at Tokyo Metropolitan Institute of Medical Science since 2012.
+His current research interests include 1) pathomechanisms of virus-associated acute encephalopathies including febrile infection-related epilepsy syndrome, 2) biomarkers for pediatric immune-mediated neurological diseases, and 3) making international consensus on pediatric autoimmune neurological diseases.

 Project Leader Hiroshi Sakuma